 Mr Kelleher has a Bachelor of Commerce (University of Tasmania) and is a Fellow of the Institute of Company Directors.
 He is also a graduate of the senior executive program at London Business School.

 Kimberly Seagram is co-owner and co-developer of the award-winning Stillwater River Café, Restaurant and Wine Bar in Launceston and Black Cow Bistro.
-She is currently Deputy Chair of Brand Tasmania, and Chair of the Launceston, Tamar and the North Zone Marketing Group.
 Prior to Stillwater, Kim and her husband owned and operated Lalla Gully Vineyard and Ripples Café in the Pipers River region of north-east Tasmania.

 In 1997, Kim was elected to the Vineyards Association of Tasmania Committee of Management and she continues a high level of involvement with the wine industry, where she has made a significant contribution to strategy and marketing development.
 Prior to living in Tasmania, Kim held a number of positions in the Canadian tourism industry in operations, sales and promotion.

-He also runs a tourism consultancy specialising in remote and natural area tourism.
-Simon has won national and state Best Small Business awards, a Churchill Fellowship, was state winner and national finalist in the 2004 Entrepreneur of the Year, and was the 2004 Tasmanian of the Year.
-In 2006 Simon was honoured with a Member of the Order of Australia Award, for service to the community and the Tasmanian tourism industry.
+Simon also runs a tourism consultancy specialising in remote and natural area tourism, consulting both nationally and internationally on tourism planning, infrastructure and experience development.
+Simon’s developments have won 11 state and nine national tourism awards.
+He has also won national and state Best Small Business Awards, a Churchill Fellowship, was state winner and national finalist in the 2004 Entrepreneur of the Year, and was the 2004 Tasmanian of the Year.
+In 2006 Simon was honoured with a Member of the Order of Australia Award, for services to the tourism industry.

 Brett Torossi is a respected Tasmanian property developer and business woman.
 Brett’s major tourism project is Avalon Coastal Retreat on Tasmania’s east coast.
 Avalon was awarded the prestigious James Blackburn Triennial Award for excellence in architecture and recognised as Tasmania’s best New Tourism Development in 2006, Tasmania’s best Deluxe Accommodation in 2007 and 2009 and Australia’s best Deluxe Accommodation at the recent National Tourism Awards.